Chapter 6 32 Expert Facebook Advertising Tips to Increase Profits

 - Omni-Channel Retail in 2017: What Brands Need to Know and Modern Consumer Shopping Habits

 Facebook advertising is no nascent technology.
-Most brands with any Facebook presence have tested the platform’s advertising product, or at least boosted a post or two.
+Most brands with any Facebook presence or social media gumption have tested the platform’s advertising product, or at least boosted a post or two.

 For some, there has been immediate success.
 Others have seen little to no return.

 But at the end of the day, Facebook’s audience is growing –– and so too is webstore traffic from the platform.
 It’s clear that Facebook is a powerful force for all brands, and retailers have a bit of a leg up.